TheFourGreatErrors/alpha-rptr/README.md

 ## Implemented reference strategies

+**Please note** that the implemented reference strategies are provided as examples for educational and reference purposes only.
+They are not intended to be used as a fully functional trading strategy for live trading without further modifications and proper testing.
+The strategies may not be suitable for all market conditions and may result in losses.
+We highly recommend that you thoroughly understand the strategy and test it extensively before using it for live trading.
+Always use caution and do your own research before making any trading decisions.

 1. Channel Breakout
+2. Parabolic SAR
+3. CandleTester
+4. CandleTesterMult
-2. Cross SMA
+5. Cross SMA
-3. RCI
+6. RCI
-4. Open Close Cross Strategy
+7. Open Close Cross Strategy
-5. Trading View Strategy (implemented but not supported in the current implementation via gmail) - maybe in the future todo tradingview webhooks implementation, until then this project is recommended for tradingview webhooks trading: https://github.com/CryptoMF/frostybot
+8. Trading View Strategy (implemented but not currently supported via Gmail integration)

-It is not recommended to use these strategies for live trading, as they are here mostly just for reference.
+Note: Although TradingView Strategy is not currently supported in this implementation, you can use the following project for TradingView Webhooks trading: https://github.com/CryptoMF/frostybot.

 ## Requirements